Quill (software): Hardware

-Quill ran on Apple II+ and Apple IIe computers with 64K bytes of memory and required two floppy disk drives, a monochrome monitor, an 80-character, upper and lower case card, and a printer.
+Quill ran on Apple II+ and Apple IIe computers with 64K bytes of memory and required two floppy disk drives, a monitor, an 80-character, upper and lower case card, and a printer.

 Software components

 Quill comprised four interrelated programs.
 Writer’s Assistant was a general word processor that could be used independently.
-However, within Quill it was not invoked by name but accessed indirectly by functions in PLANNER, LIBRARY, or MAILBAG, such as “seeing” someone else’s text in the LIBRARY.
+However, within Quill it was not invoked by name but accessed indirectly by functions in PLANNER, LIBRARY, or MAILBAG, such as "seeing" someone else’s text in the LIBRARY.
 Students decided which program to use according to their purpose for writing.

 PLANNER was a tool that helped students organize ideas for writing, then share their newly created organizing tools.
-LIBRARY was a writing environment in which students could make their writing accessible to others by storing it with the full authors’ names, the full title, and keywords indicating topic, genre, or other characteristics of the piece.
+LIBRARY was a writing environment in which students could make their writing accessible to others by storing it with the full authors' names, the full title, and keywords indicating topic, genre, or other characteristics of the piece.
 MAILBAG was an in-class email system in which students could send messages to other students, the teacher, small groups, or a bulletin board.
 Those messages could be forwarded to other classrooms using a variety of networking tools available at the time.